Genetic Counseling Curriculum

 This program is located within a large genetics department at IU School of Medicine, and the expertise of a wide variety of genetics specialists is immediately available.
 Consequently, most required program courses are taught by IU School of Medicine faculty and genetic counselors.

-To facilitate professional growth and broaden the scope of genetic counseling expertise, this genetic counseling graduate program requires students to complete a graduate research project.
+To facilitate professional growth and broaden the scope of genetic counseling expertise, the genetic counseling graduate program requires students to complete a graduate research project.
 The student’s advisory committee and the research project coordinator provide guidance with project development and ultimately approve the project completion.
 The advisory committee, selected by the student, consists of two department faculty members, a faculty member from an affiliated department or institution and a genetic counselor.
 This same advisory committee meets with the student periodically regarding the progress of his or her graduate training.

 Students’ graduate research projects result in both a manuscript-style paper to be submitted to a relevant peer-reviewed journal and a departmental seminar delivered by the student to the faculty and staff of the Department of Medical and Molecular Genetics during the student’s final spring semester.
 Students are encouraged to submit their final research project product as an abstract to the National Society of Genetic Counselors’ Annual Education Conference or other national genetics meeting.
-Options for completion of the project requirement:

 During the second year of study, students enroll in Q613: Laboratory Techniques.
 Through this interactive class, students gain hands-on experience performing laboratory procedures and receive instruction in various molecular and cytogenetics techniques and their utilization, as well as practice with in silico analysis of variants and results interpretation.
-The course is primarily taught by pharmacogeneticist Dr. Victoria Pratt who, as the former chief director of Molecular Genetics for a large commercial clinical testing laboratory, contributes her expertise in industrial and laboratory genetics.
+The course is primarily taught by pharmacogeneticist Victoria Pratt, PhD, who, as the former chief director of Molecular Genetics for a large commercial clinical testing laboratory, contributes her expertise in industrial and laboratory genetics.
 Several departmental research faculty provide guest lectures in their specialty areas.
 Via selected fieldwork experiences and choice of graduate research project, students also have the option to pursue additional laboratory-related skills and experiences.

 To further their experience with non-clinical genetic counseling roles, students meet with genetic counselors employed in a variety of industry and non-clinical settings and have the opportunity to shadow such counselors to gain an understanding of their day-to-day responsibilities.
-In addition to exploring these specialty clinics and non-clinical genetic counselor roles, students tailor their fieldwork to their own interests by participating in related activities, including attending support groups; speaking to high school, undergraduate or community groups about genetic counseling; writing articles to contribute to Perspectives in Genetic Counseling and other NSGC or other professional publications; observing in a special education class or physical, occupational or speech therapy session; shadowing an inpatient perinatal bereavement nurse; or visiting a group home, assisted living facility or vocational training organization that provides services to individuals with special needs.
+In addition to exploring these specialty clinics and non-clinical genetic counselor roles, students tailor their fieldwork to their own interests by participating in related activities, including attending support groups; speaking to high school, undergraduate or community groups about genetic counseling; writing articles to contribute to Perspectives in Genetic Counseling and other NSGC or professional publications; observing in a special education class or physical, occupational or speech therapy session; shadowing an inpatient perinatal bereavement nurse; or visiting a group home, assisted living facility or vocational training organization that provides services to individuals with special needs.

 A weekly educational seminar is sponsored by the Department of Medical and Molecular Genetics.
 Presenters include invited guest speakers, departmental faculty, fellows and students.
 Genetic counseling students are required to present a seminar related to their graduate research project during the second year of training.

-A monthly journal club is sponsored by the Division of Clinical Genetics.
+A journal club is sponsored by the Division of Clinical Genetics.
 Participants discuss genetic counseling and clinical genetics topics of interest.
 Genetic counseling students are required to select, present and lead discussion about one current journal article at a journal club during their second year.